 Vanilla Android will probably never happen and that's ok, but it would be great to see the best of TouchWiz on top of a close to pure Android experience.
 HTC launched it's latest flagship with a refined version of Sense over Android and it works well, delivering a cleaner experience with less duplication.
 We'd love to see Samsung do this too for its next flagships.

 As we mentioned, we can also expect to see Viv on the Galaxy S8.
-There haven't been any details as to what Viv will offer as yet but it has been confirmed by Samsung that it will appear on the new flagship.
+Details are thin on the ground as to what Viv will be able to do, other than provide answers and actions, but it has been confirmed by Samsung that it will appear on the new flagship.
+Sam Mobile has said the Bixby voice assistant, powered by Viv, will feature in all native apps on the S8.
+In other software news, the site also claimed the S8 would have an always-visible status bar.

 Samsung Galaxy S8 and S8 edge: Conclusion